andrey92k/symfony/README.md

 ## Description
-This project is a movie browser, using data from the Movie DB OMDb API
+This project is a movie browser, using data from the Movie DB OMDb API, also the ability to work with CRUD movies.

 The application includes the following features:
+- Search and detail view movies, using OMDb API
 - List movies (CRUD)
 - List actors (CRUD)
 - Categories (CRUD) for movies